Tech recruiters are the gatekeepers of the tech industry. They get to decide which candidates have a shot at getting hired, and which ones don’t.

 Open the position across boarders

 Although it’s currently considered a candidate-driven market; the truth is that there’s no such thing as hard-to-find tech professionals.
 With the fast track of the remote working world over the past two years, it’s become so much easier to hire top candidates from around the world instead of limiting yourself to your own country.

 But casting a wider net into the developer pool is only one of the many benefits.
 Remote workers tend to be more productive, motivated, and creative than their office-bound counterparts.
 This can have both financial and emotional benefits for your business.
 On the one hand, you’ll save money by not paying for expensive office space or equipment; on the other hand, employees will feel less stressed knowing that they don’t have an hour commute every day.
 A less stressful and more productive environment also means a much lower chance of developer burnout.

 While hiring remote software developers can be a daunting process at first, it’s worth the effort.
 Not only will your business benefit from having a global team, but the work they produce will also prove to be of global market quality.
 This can help you save time and money while giving your projects and products an edge over the competition.

 Codeaid is the most extensive and automated coding assessment platform on the market to date.
-Its robust grading algorithms know the specific skills and experience that recruiters want to see in an ideal candidate.
+With the addition of the AI Interviewer Tool and the existing robust grading algorithms know the specific skills and experience that recruiters want to see in an ideal candidate.
 It aims to give you a thorough look into their capabilities – all without you having to lift a finger to manually grade the test.